-PART B. HAZARD IDENTIFICATION AND CONTROL MEASURES: List of significant hazards (something with the potential to cause harm) Who might be harmed Type of harm Existing controls (actions already taken to control the risk - include procedure for the task/activity where these are specified) Pupils in different groups are encouraged not to mix together at break times and groups are supervised and kept apart as far as possible; Lunch breaks are staggered allowing for time for cleaning of surfaces in dining areas between groups; Different groups in the dining area will be kept apart as much as possible; As far as practicable groups will be kept apart with only brief transitory contact where this is unavoidable; Large gatherings such as assemblies or collective worship with more than one group is prohibited; Pupils are kept in class groups during P.E and outdoor sports are prioritised where possible; When indoor sport is unavoidable a large indoor space is used maximising distancing between pupils and scrupulous attention is given to cleaning and hygiene; Fire doors on corridors to be kept open whilst school is occupied.
+PART B. HAZARD IDENTIFICATION AND CONTROL MEASURES: List of significant hazards (something with the potential to cause harm) Who might be harmed Type of harm Existing controls (actions already taken to control the risk - include procedure for the task/activity where these are specified) dining areas between groups; • Different groups in the dining area will be kept apart as much as possible; As far as practicable groups will be kept apart with only brief transitory contact where this is unavoidable; • Large gatherings such as assemblies or collective worship with more than one group is prohibited; Pupils are kept in class groups during P.E and outdoor sports are prioritised where possible; • When indoor sport is unavoidable a large indoor space is used maximising distancing between pupils and scrupulous attention is given to cleaning and hygiene; • Fire doors on corridors to be kept open whilst school is occupied.
 This is to reduce the risk of transmission of Covid-19 on door handles.
 When the last person leaves the building at the end of the school day or in an emergency doors are to be kept closed.
-Transmission of COVID- 19 during physical education Staff, pupils, visitors, contractors, household members Potential spread of infectious disease Only team sports listed on the return to recreational team sport framework will be played.
-Competition between different schools will not take place, in line with the wider restrictions on grassroots sport; Pupils are kept in consistent groups during P.E and outdoor sports are prioritised where possible; When indoor sport is unavoidable a large indoor space is used, maximising natural ventilation flows through opening windows and doors or using air conditioning systems wherever possible, distancing between pupils and scrupulous attention is given to cleaning and hygiene; Where necessary external facilities are also used in line with government
+Transmission of COVID- 19 during physical education Staff, pupils, visitors, contractors, household members Potential spread of infectious disease • Only team sports listed on the return to recreational team sport framework will be played.
+Competition between different schools will not take place, in line with the wider restrictions on grassroots sport; • Pupils are kept in consistent groups during P.E and outdoor sports are prioritised where possible; • When indoor sport is unavoidable a large indoor space is used, maximising natural ventilation flows through opening windows and doors or using air conditioning systems wherever possible, distancing between pupils and scrupulous attention is given to cleaning and hygiene; • Where necessary external facilities are also used in line with government guidance for the use of, and travel to and from, those facilities; Specialist curriculum risk assessments will be put in place for indoor & outdoor P.E taking into account specific guidance on physical education;